This post may contain affiliate links. Read full disclosure.

 - 1 1/2 teaspoons lime juice, freshly squeezed

 - Garnish: unsweetened wide-sliced coconut (or shredded coconut)

-- Prepare the fruit salad dressing: with a mini whisk, mix the agave nectar with the freshly-squeezed lime juice.
+- Assemble the simple dressing: whisk together the agave nectar and freshly-squeezed lime juice.
+Set it aside.

 - Slice the flesh of the pineapple into bite-size pieces.
 Remove the skin of the kiwi and slice it.
 Peel the mango.
 Slice the flesh of the fruit surrounding the core.
 Wash, hull and slice the strawberries.